On a Curious Identity of Ramanujan: Introduction

-\ee However, the generalization in \cite{Re} does not guarantee nontrivial integral values for all variables in (\ref{mostgen}); in fact, there are only two values of $a$ for Theorem 2.1 in \cite{Re} to produce nontrivial integral values.
-Motivated by this, we answer the question of whether or not there exist more integral solutions for the equation (\ref{mostgen}).
-Our first main result states the necessary and sufficient conditions for real numbers $t, A, x, y$, and $z$ that satisfy (\ref{mostgen}).
-As we study the necessary and sufficient conditions, our approach is not brute force and more general than \cite{Re} and gives us a full understanding of the equation.
-It is worth noting that despite the complicating look of the equation, necessary and sufficient conditions for the variables can be established using quadratic equations.
-To not get ourselves involved in trivial cases, we do not consider the situation when at least one of $A,x,y,z$ is in $\{0,\pm 1\}.$ By a nontrivial solution to (\ref{mostgen}), we mean that none of $A,x,y,z\in\{\pm 1\}$ and $t\neq 0.$ \begin{thm} The tuple $(t, A, x, y, z)$ is a nontrivial real solution to the equation (\ref{mostgen}) if and only if there exist $A,z\notin \{0,\pm 1\}$ and $t,k\neq 0$ such that if we let $\gamma=[(A^2-1)t-A^2]kz-[(A^2-1)t+A^2]k$ and $\beta=[(A^2-1)t+A^2]kz-[(A^2-1)t-A^2]k-1$, then $x$ and $y$ are the real roots of the quadratic equation $X^2-\gamma X+\beta=0$ with $\gamma^2-4\beta\ge 0$, $\beta\neq 0$, and $1-\gamma+\beta\neq 0.$ \end{thm} \begin{rek} We can use the sufficient condition of Theorem \ref{sufnes} to find many attractive identities.
-For example, with $t=1-\frac{1}{4^2}$, random search by ${\tt Mathematica}$ gives the curious identity: \be
+However, Reb\'ak's generalization does not guarantee non-trivial integral values for all variables in Equation \eqref{mostgen}; in fact, there are only two integral solutions given by \cite[Theorem 2.1]{Re}.
+Motivated by this, we answer the question of whether or not there exist more integral solutions.

+Our first main result states necessary and sufficient conditions for real numbers $t, A, x, y$, and $z$ that satisfy Equation \eqref{mostgen}.
+As we study necessary and sufficient conditions, our approach is more general and gives us a full understanding of the equation.
+It is worth noting that despite the complicated appearance of Equation \eqref{mostgen}, necessary and sufficient conditions for the variables can be established using quadratic equations.
+By a non-trivial solution to Equation \eqref{mostgen}, we mean that The first two conditions are reasonable.
+Let us explain the third condition.
+Observe that the first two conditions guarantee that a non-trivial solution makes both sides of Equation \eqref{mostgen} strictly positive.
+Because $g(x,y,z) > 0$ implies that at least one of its factors is positive, we may assume that $1+1/z>0$ without loss of generality.